AlexanderRubinstein/USISegmentation/README.md

 space information from neighbor (nearest) slices of space.
 Convolutional neural networks have shown themselves very well in various tasks of computer vision.
 So we have compiled an algorithm that uses the symbiosis of both ideas.

+## Evaluation

+To evaluate the quality of segmentation, we used the Dice coefficient, which is often used in biomedicine, and the weighted Dice coefficient, based on the Generalized Dice Loss (GDL) [[6]](#references).
+It can be seen that a weighted metric gives a more trustworthy result, since it takes into account the occupied area of the white spot (formation), relative to the black (background).

 ## Usage